SaMnCo/ob-zabbix/README.md

 First thing you want to do is activate all auto-discovery in Configuration/Discovery.
 Then you should be OK for starters

+Now you also need to know that there are 2 configuration files hidden for the Zabbix and Juju apis.

+* /usr/lib/zabbix/externalscripts/.jujuapi.yaml: you must modify that one with your Juju environment settings (those are actually the juju-gui access credentials)
+* /usr/lib/zabbix/externalscripts/.zabbixapi.yaml: localhost should be OK as-is but if you want to run a remote instance or if you changed the Zabbix credentials, you'll have to update those.

 ### Adding workloads

 OK for now there is a single workload configured which is clearwater.
 Connect on the Zabbix node and